Intel-bigdata/HiBench/docs/build-hibench.md

     mvn -Psparkbench -Dmodules -Psql -Dspark=2.1 -Dscala=2.11 clean package

-Supported modules includes: micro, ml(machine learning), sql, websearch, graph, streaming, structuredStreaming(spark 2.0 or 2.1) and dal.
+Supported modules includes: micro, ml(machine learning), sql, websearch, graph, streaming, structuredStreaming(spark 2.0 or higher) and dal.

 ### Build Structured Streaming ###
-For Spark 2.0 and Spark 2.1, we add the benchmark support for Structured Streaming.
+For Spark 2.0 or higher versions, we add the benchmark support for Structured Streaming.
 This is a new module which cannot be compiled in Spark 1.6.
-And it won't get compiled by default even if you specify the spark version as 2.0 or 2.1.
+And it won't get compiled by default even if you specify the spark version as 2.0 or higher.
 You must explicitly specify it like this:

     mvn -Psparkbench -Dmodules -PstructuredStreaming clean package